Burmuley/ovoo/README.md

 To operate Ovoo in a minimal setup only need to have one host running both Ovoo components along with an MTA repsonsinble for handling SMTP data transfers.

+Example Postfix MTA configuration you can find in [examples/postfix](./docs/examples/postfix) subdir.

 ## Components

-Architecture of the Ovoo is quite simple and only involves two components that could be running from the same binary.
+Architecture of the Ovoo is quite simple and only involves two components that is running from the same binary.

 ### Ovoo API